Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ## Project Goals

 ### User Goals
-- Learn how to play Rock Paper Scissors.
+- I want to enter name to give the game a personal experience.
-- Gain an understanding of the Rules in this Rock Paper Scissors game.
+- I want to play the game.
-- The ability to choose the gesture and compete against the computer.
+- I want to read the rules of the game and how to play.
-- See the current score inmt he match.
+- I want to see the current leaderboard of winners.
-- Reset the game and start again at any point if I want to.
+- I want to see at the end of the game the ships that I have not hit.

 ### Site Owner Goals
+- Give the player a more personal experience by allowing name entry.
 - Provide the visiting user a good understanding of the game and rules.
-- Allow to site ability to make there choice fromn the availabe hands.
-- The site visitor playing ther game shoule be able to see the current score in the match easily.
-- Provide the option to play the again if they win or lose.
+- Provide user the ability to see the leaderboard of players.
-- Provide a user friendly enviornment to encourage the visitor to return to play again.
+- Prompt player on what to do next to provide a user friendly enviornment to encourage the visitor to return to play again.
+- Show the player if there guess has hit or miss the computers ship.
+- Show the player the computers guess and prompt if the computer has a hit or miss.
+- Provide the player the score at the end of the game to see if they have won or lost the game.

 ## User Experience